• Skip to primary navigation

 Regulation

-We know that charter schools have a level of flexibility, but does that mean that they have no regulation?
+We know that charter schools have a level of flexibility, but does that mean they have no regulation?

 On the other hand, public schools are regulated by the laws of the state school board.
 They must follow these laws and regulations to receive funding.